aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/data-processing/split-remote-spreadsheet/_index.md

 ### Use Aspose.Cells Cloud SDKs

-Using the SDK is the fastest way to develop, as it abstracts away the low-level details, allowing you to split the spreadsheet stored in the cloud into separate files  with short code.
+Using the SDK is the fastest way to develop, as it abstracts away the low‑level details, allowing you to split the spreadsheet stored in the cloud into separate files with short code.
 Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.
 The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs:

 {{<tabs tabTotal="8" tabID="1" tabName1="C#" tabName2="Java" tabName3="PHP" tabName4="Ruby" tabName5="Node.js" tabName6="Python" tabName7="Perl" tabName8="Go" >}}